Liveness in Broadcast Networks: Introduction

 We already discussed the related work on safety and liveness verification of broadcast networks.
 Broadcast networks~\cite{Delzanno2010,Singh2009,Esparza1999} were introduced to verify ad hoc networks~\cite{KoenigKozioura2006,SaksenaWiblingJonsson2008}.
 Ad hoc networks are reconfigurable in that the number of clients as well as their communication topology may change during the computation.
 If the transition relation is compatible with the topology, safety verification has been shown to be decidable~\cite{JK08}.
 Related studies do not assume compatibility but restrict the topology~\cite{HMM14}.
 If the dependencies among clients are bounded~\cite{M08}, safety verification is decidable independent of the transition relation~\cite{WiesZuffreyHenzinger2010,Zufferey2013}.
 Verification tools turn these decision procedures into practice~\cite{MS10,DOKO13}.
 D'Osualdo and Ong suggested a typing discipline for the communication topology~\cite{DOO16}.
 In~\cite{Bertrand2018}, decidability and undecidability results for reachability problems were proven for a locally changing topology.
 The case when communication is fixed along a given graph was studied in \cite{Abdulla2013}.
 Topologies with bounded diameter were considered in \cite{Delzanno2011}.
 Perfect communication where a sent message is received by all clients was studied in \cite{Esparza1999}.
 Networks with communication failures were considered in \cite{Delzanno2012Failure}.
 Probabilistic broadcast networks were studied in \cite{Bertrand2014}.
 In \cite{Bertrand2015}, a variant of broadcast networks was considered where the clients follow a local strategy.

 Broadcast networks are related to the leader-contributor model.
 It has a fixed leader and an arbitrary number of identical contributors that communicate via a shared memory.
 The model was introduced in \cite{Hague2011}.
 The case when the leader and all contributors are finite-state automata was considered in \cite{Esparza2013} and the corresponding reachability problem was proven to be $\NP$-complete.
 In \cite{Chini2018}, the authors took a parameterized complexity look at the reachability problem and proved it fixed-parameter tractable.
 Liveness verification for this model was studied in \cite{Durand-Gasselin2015}.
 The authors show that repeated reachability is $\NP$-complete.
+From a viewpoint of parameterized complexity, the problem was considered in \cite{Chini2019}.
 Networks with shared memory and randomized scheduler were studied in \cite{Bouyer2016}.
+For a survey of parameterized verification we refer to \cite{Bloem2015}.